-A medical repatriation is the movement of a patient by air from their current location to their home city or country.
+Medical repatriation is the movement of a patient by medical plane or medical helicopter from their current location to their home city or country.

 This is usually carried out after an illness or accident away from home and when the patient needs to be returned home for further treatment or palliative care.